raduchiriac/tasker/README.md

 ### TODO

 - [x] Show an alarm icon for passed events
-- [ ] Play with the intensity of the priority colour
+- [x] Play with the intensity of the priority colour
 - [x] Put Monday as the first day in the `showDatePicker`
 - [x] Create a SnackBar with an "Undo" action when delete
+- [ ] Show/Hide completed tasks